Doctor and husband who sold PPE stolen from NHS during pandemic jailed

 Prosecutors said the couple made £7,827 selling PPE, including medical gloves and masks, on a number of eBay accounts.

-Police searched the couple’s home in Thornliebank, East Renfrewshire, in October 2020 and found 121 boxes of PPE in an attic.
+Police and NHS Counter Fraud Service specialists searched the couple’s home in Thornliebank, East Renfrewshire, in October 2020 and found 121 boxes of PPE in an attic.

 At the time of the offence, Attiya Sheikh, 46, worked as a doctor at University Hospital Hairmyres in East Kilbride, South Lanarkshire, but she has not worked for NHS Lanarkshire since 2020.